pizzahunter2000/YTAdvertisementRecommender/doc/README.md

 The Video-YTChannel relation is slightly redundant, however, it is necessary for quicker access of related instances, which in this app is key because these are the most used operations (find Channel of a Video, find Videos of a Channel, respectively).

+The Authentication part of the app has the following 2 classes:
+- __UserEntity__: this entity represents the users of the app that need to be authenticated when they log in or register.
+Additionally, users have to be authorized based on their Roles, that is the other class of the authentication part.
+- __Role__: This can be User or Admin, for now, it is enough to have 2 types of users and should not be modifiable by any User.
+It is a field of the _UserEntity_ and its default value in the database is the User Role's ID.

 ### 2.3.
 Database Diagram